Conference on College Composition and Communication Logo

 USE OF MULTIMEDIA

-By attending the Convention, you acknowledge and agree that NCTE, or others acting on its behalf or through sponsorship or exhibitor contracts, may take photographs and video (by any means) and/or make sound recordings during the Convention (including through the digital event platform and via social media) and that you may appear in such photographs and videos and be heard in such sound recordings, and that NCTE may edit and use the footage it captures for marketing and promotional activities (including through social media) now and in the future, and for any other lawful purpose in the ordinary course of its business.
+By attending the Convention, you acknowledge and agree that NCTE, or others acting on its behalf or through sponsorship or exhibitor contracts, may take photographs and video (by any means) and/or make sound recordings during the Convention (including via social media) and that you may appear in such photographs and videos and be heard in such sound recordings, and that NCTE may edit and use the footage it captures for marketing and promotional activities (including through social media) now and in the future, and for any other lawful purpose in the ordinary course of its business.

 Please be respectful of presenters and other attendees when photographing, videoing, or sound recording any part of any Convention sessions or other content.
 Please request permission of presenters before photographing or recording and/or posting on social media.
-Live streaming out any part of the Convention on a personal device is prohibited.
+Live-streaming any part of the Convention is prohibited.

 HEALTH & SAFETY POLICY

-NCTE does not require proof of vaccination to attend the 2024 CCCC Annual Convention and the 2024 TYCA Conference.
-As we have throughout the COVID-19 pandemic, NCTE continues its policy of following all applicable safety guidance and protocols recommended by the CDC and local health departments.
-Additionally, on May 11, 2023, the federal government ended the COVID-19 emergency declaration and no longer requires federal employees to be vaccinated.
-As the CDC and local health authorities are not requiring mask usage for gatherings, NCTE is not currently requiring that attendees at our meetings wear masks either.
-However, we welcome any individual who chooses to wear a mask during meetings and advocate for all attendees to show respect for individual choices.
+NCTE welcomes any individual who chooses to wear a mask during meetings and encourages all attendees to show respect for individual choices.
 NCTE will continue to monitor applicable health guidelines to the extent there are any recommended changes and may add new health and safety guidance or requirements should the current situation change.
 Of course, each individual should make an informed decision regarding travel and attendance at in-person meetings based on their own circumstances.

 CCCC Statement against War Crimes